ankhzet/ts-goo/README.md

 ## Filling `Goo` structure

-When constructing `Goo` instance, image fields can be either paths to the file, or actual image data:
+When constructing `Goo` instance, image fields can be either paths to the file (all formats supported by `sharp` library out of the box should be supported), or actual image color channels data:
 ```ts
 type ImageChannels = 1|2|3|4;
 type ImageDescriptor = string | {